exercism/v3/languages/csharp/exercises/concept/structs/.docs/after.md

 #### Equality

 Equality testing for `struct`s can often be much simpler than that for `class`s as it simply compares fields for equality by default.
 There is no need to override `object.Equals()` (or `GetHashCode()`).
 Remember that if you are relying on `Object.GetHashCode()` you must still ensure that the fields involved in generating the hash code (i.e. all the fields) must not change while a hashed collection is use.
 Effectively, this means that structs used in this way should be immutable.
-See (cross-ref-tba).
+See (TODO cross-ref-tba).

 On the other hand, this [article][equality] describes how performance can be optimised by creating your own custom `Equals()` and `GetHashCode()` method as is often done with `class`s.
 The difference in the case of this exercise was about 20% in a not very rigorous comparison but that may be on the low side because all the fields are of the same type - see below.